jsummers/deark/technical.md

 This will build an executable file named "deark".
 Deark has no dependencies, other than the standard C libraries.

-It is possible to configure the build by setting certain environment variables.
+One way to configure the build is by setting certain environment variables.
 See the scripts at scripts/example-build-* for examples.

+Another way is to create Makefile fragment files named local1.mk and/or local2.mk.

+Some C-language-level configuration can be done by creating a file named src/deark-config2.h, and adding -DDE_USE_CONFIG2_H to the CFLAGS variable in the Makefile.

 It is safe to build Deark using "parallel make", i.e. "make -j".
 This will speed up the build, in most cases.